-Definitions and scope Includes packaged foods manufactured in Canada or manufactured overseas and imported to Canada for sale - Nutrient declaration means a standardized statement or listing of the nutrient content of a food - Excludes health and nutrition claims (see'LABEL2') International examples - Many Countries : In a wide range of countries producers and retailers are required by law to provide a comprehensive nutrient list on pre-packaged food products (with limited exceptions), even in the absence of a nutrition or health claim.
-The rules define which nutrients must be listed and on what basis (e.g. per 100g/per serving) [23]. - Some Countries : A more limited number of countries (about N=10), including Canada, require that nutrient lists on pre-packaged food must, by law, include the trans-fat content of the food.
+- Includes packaged foods manufactured in Canada or manufactured overseas and imported to Canada for sale - Nutrient declaration means a standardized statement or listing of the nutrient content of a food - Excludes health and nutrition claims (see'LABEL2')

+- Many Countries: In a wide range of countries producers and retailers are required by law to provide a comprehensive nutrient list on pre-packaged food products (with limited exceptions), even in the absence of a nutrition or health claim.
+The rules define which nutrients must be listed and on what basis (e.g. per 100g/per serving) [23]. - Some Countries: A more limited number of countries (about N=10), including Canada, require that nutrient lists on pre-packaged food must, by law, include the trans-fat content of the food.
 Specific rules generally define how the trans-fat content must be listed, and on what basis (e.g., per 100g/100ml or per serving).
-If the trans-fat content falls below a certain threshold, it may be listed as 0g (e.g. less than 0.5g per serving, or less than 0.3g per 100g of food product)[23]. - US : The US Food and Drug Administration proposed updates to the Nutrition Facts label on food packages.
+If the trans-fat content falls below a certain threshold, it may be listed as 0g (e.g. less than 0.5g per serving, or less than 0.3g per 100g of food product)[23]. - US: The US Food and Drug Administration proposed updates to the Nutrition Facts label on food packages.
 Information on the amount of added sugars (in grams and as percent Daily Value) now needs to be included on the label, just below the line for total sugars [24].

-Context All packaged foods sold in Canada are regulated by the Food and Drug Regulations , and must comply with labelling requirements.
+All packaged foods sold in Canada are regulated by the Food and Drug Regulations, and must comply with labelling requirements.
 Food labelling requirements are enforced by the Canadian Food Inspection Agency.

 Canada is a member of Codex Alimentarius, whose standards are recognised by the World Trade Organization (WTO), of which Canada is also a member.
 In Canada, participation in Codex is coordinated through the Office of the Codex Contact Point for Canada, which is part of the Food Directorate, Health Products and Food Branch of Health Canada.

+Nutrient information[25]

-Policy Nutrient information[25] details The Food and Drug Regulations (FDR) requires that the label of a pre-packaged product shall carry a Nutrition Facts table (NFt) that contains only the information as required in the FDR (section B.01.401).
+- The Food and Drug Regulations (FDR) requires that the label of a pre-packaged product shall carry a Nutrition Facts table (NFt) that contains only the information as required in the FDR (section B.01.401).
 Additional information may also be provided as per section B.01.402.
-This has been mandatory on most pre-packaged food since 2007[26].
-The NFt must be formatted according to section B.01.450 of the FDR, in conjunction months of age or older but less than one year of age, prepackaged foods used in manufacturing other foods, foods for commercial and industrial enterprises and institutions and small packages (<100cm).
+This has been mandatory on most pre-packaged food since 2007.[26]. - The NFt must be formatted according to section B.01.450 of the FDR, in conjunction with the Directory of Nutrition Facts table Formats (formerly Schedule L), with some